pprachas/ABC_dataset/ML/README.md

 Will train sparse graphs using 20,000 data points with the 10th initialization.
 The subdataset will depend on the directory of the graphs.

-Note that in the case of initlalization, the code expects the initialization code and state saved(init_models.py) to be run first.
+Note that in the case of initlalization, the code expects the initialization code and weights saved (init_models.py) to be run first.

 ## Test predictions (test_prediction.py)
 This code gets the test predictions from all 10 initalization seeds as class labels and probabilies and can be used for hard voting and soft voting.